MurtadaAhmed/YPH-YourPhotoHost/README.md

 # YPH-YourPhotoHost
-A Simple web application for uploading and sharing images, written in Python with Django ,PostgreSQL database and basic bootstrap for styling.
+A simple web application for uploading and sharing images, written in Python with Django ,PostgreSQL database and basic bootstrap for styling.

 **The application has the following features: